-The boat may be equipped with one or more display panels, sometimes referred to as a multi-function display (MFD) or cockpit display.
-Panels are available in different sizes and can be dedicated to a single function, such as switching, or can be multi-functional for engines, navigation systems, etc. Some displays allow side-byside or four-quadrant display of information at the same time.
-Panels can also be dedicated to the propulsion system and can duplicate other helm controls.
+The boat may be equipped with one or more display panels, sometimes referred to as a multi-function display (MFD), cockpit or glass display.
+Panels are available in different sizes and can be dedicated to a single function, such as switching, or can be multifunctional for engines, navigation systems, video display, etc. Some displays allow side-by-side or four-quadrant display of information at the same time and are connected to the NMEA 2K network.
+Panels can also be dedicated to the propulsion system and can duplicate other helm controls via CANBUS network.